hnyls2002/hnyls2002/README.md

-### Hi 😝
+### Hi 🥰

-I am hnyls2002, Chinese name Liangsheng Yin（尹良升）.
+I am Liangsheng Yin, Chinese name 尹良升.

-I am an undergraduate student in Shanghai Jiao Tong University, ACM Honor Class 2021.
+I am an undergraduate student at Shanghai Jiao Tong University, ACM Honor Class 2021.

-I have broad interest in machine learning system/distributed system/compiler.
+I have a broad interest in machine learning systems/distributed systems/compilers.

+To get more information about me, check out my personal website, http://lsyin.me.

 <!--
 **hnyls2002/hnyls2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.